-Raise has a well-designed gift card exchange website.
+Raise is our top choice of the best gift card exchange (opens in new tab) sites.
 The layout is clean and modern and it's clear where to go to buy, sell and earn rewards.
 The free mobile app has the same feel and is equally easy to use, but what we really liked about this exchange website is the shopper guarantee.
 For an entire year from the day you purchase a gift card, Raise will refund your purchase price if the card you've been waiting for fails to arrive, it has an incorrect balance or is just simply not the card you ordered.
 Of course, if you've spent a portion of the gift card before something goes wrong you'll only be refunded the remaining amount on the card.
 Still, this is a rock-solid guarantee to offer shoppers.

 Raise: Selling your gift card

 - Promises less than competitors (but still made generous offers)

 - Not the best option if selling a physical card

 At first glance, selling cards on Raise isn’t quite as good a bargain as it could be.
 While other websites like CardCash (opens in new tab) claim to give you up to 92 percent of the full value of your unwanted card, Raise takes a heftier 15 percent commission off your selling price.
 This means you can only get 85 percent of your card's value, and that's if you sell it at its full value, which is highly unlikely.
 If you're selling a physical card, Raise also takes either 1 percent of the value of the card or $1.00, whichever is greater.
 You'll be told whether you need to ship your physical gift card or if it can be converted to an electronic card, but if you need to mail it you'll need to do so within 72 hours of it selling.